Taxa catalogue

 Photo · GPS · CSV exportFetched satellite layers, weather and your logbook cache to a local database — so the last sweep, the catalogue and your records keep working when reception drops out.

 Room cache · ResilientThe model sweeps a grid around your station and weights ten signals that drive a flush — satellite land cover, canopy and NDVI alongside weather, soil, terrain and season — then paints the cells most worth walking.
+Real iNaturalist sightings drop as pins you can tap for the species, date and place.

 Every sweep runs the same three-stage chain — pull the signals, weight them into a per-cell score, then paint what's worth walking.
 Cloud-computed where it counts, cached on-device so a dropped signal never stops the sweep.